olilucky/IoT_indiv/README.md

 Also this signal is no problem for our FFT, since it identifies the lowest frequency quickly by converging on $5.9Hz$.
 Here again, the bin width could explain why the measurement is not perfect.

+In all three cases the adaptive sampling method lead to near-perfect results, which would scarcely be improved upon if instead over-sampling were implemented.
 (The code for this section is also contained within the same AdaptFrequency.cpp but with commented out lines.)

+## Performance
-### Performance - Latency
+### Latency
 After implementing a functioning FFT reporter, I turned towards the question of how fast the fourier transform was.
 The `micros()` function was clearly more suited to capture the resolution at this miniscule timescale instead of using ticks.
 Using the propper commands, the board's APB was found to be running at 80MHz.
 Inquiring about the timing ended up paying off, as the FFT was found to take approximately 25ms.
 This was brought down to 15 ms after switching the ArduinoFFT data type from `double` to `float`.
 If this project were built on hardware, the time could be reduced further.

-### Performance - Power measurements
+### Power measurements
 I tried implementing an INA219 component in my Wokwi simulator but that would lead to redundant information.
 Instead, I opted to simulate the consumption of power for different tasks the board was performing.

 Implementation can be found here at [PowerConsumption.cpp](https://github.com/olilucky/IoT_indiv/blob/main/Code/PowerConsumption.cpp), and provides the following output: